authanram/laravel-quill/README.md

 composer require authanram/laravel-quill
 ```

-Optionally, you can publish the views using
+Optionally, you can publish the views using:

 ```bash
 php artisan vendor:publish --tag="laravel-quill-views"